Ultimate Guide to Preparing for the California “Baby Bar” Exam (FYLSX)

 The baby bar (and indeed the full bar exam) is also about knowing the exam, not just the covered material.

-You can strategize for the exam once you discover how the baby bar works, how to properly answer essays, and how to prepare for multiple-choice questions.
+You can strategize for the exam once you discover how the baby bar works and how to effectively prepare for multiple-choice questions.

 Continue reading “Ultimate Guide to Preparing for the California “Baby Bar” Exam (FYLSX)”